Real-time 3D Ultrasonic Needle Tracking with a Photoacoustic Beacon: Tracking and Imaging System

 The core component of the tracking console was a PC workstation housing a low-latency PCIe frame grabber (ProCapture HDMI, Nanjing Magewell Electronics Co., Ltd, Jiangsu Province, China) for acquisition of frames from the ultrasound imaging system, and hosting a high-performance 16-channel, 16-bit digitiser (Digitizer Netbox, Spectrum Instrumentation GmbH, Grosshansdorf, Germany) via an Ethernet connection for acquisition of tracking waveforms, triggering of ultrasonic transmissions from the trackable needle and synchronisation with the imaging system.
 Connections between these devices are shown in \autoref{fig:concept}.
-On receipt of a trigger signal from the imaging system, the digitiser triggered a sequence of pulses from a \qty{532}{\nano\meter}, \qty{30}{\micro\joule}, fibre-coupled, \qty{5}{\ns} pulsed laser (CNI MPL-H-532, Changchun, China), to which the trackable needle was connected.
+On receipt of a trigger signal from the imaging system, the digitiser triggered a sequence of pulses from a 532\,nm, 40\,\textmu J, fibre-coupled, 5\,ns pulsed laser (CNI MPL-H-532, Changchun, China), to which the trackable needle was connected.
 The laser, in turn, provided its own trigger signal synchronised to the generated laser pulses, and therefore the generation of ultrasound from the trackable needle.
-This signal was used to trigger the acquisition of voltage waveforms from all 16 channels of the digitiser simultaneously with a sample rate of \qty{8}{\mega\hertz}.
-Forty five ultrasound pulses were transmitted between each imaging frame, with the resulting waveforms averaged and used to generate a single tracked position, providing a tracking rate of \qty{10.5}{\hertz}.
-The tracking console was assembled on a trolley as shown in \autoref{fig:hardware}.
+This signal was used to trigger the acquisition of voltage waveforms from all 16 channels of the digitiser simultaneously with a sample rate of 8\,MHz.
+Forty five ultrasound pulses were transmitted between each imaging frame, with the resulting waveforms averaged and used to generate a single tracked position, providing a tracking rate of 10.5\,Hz.